microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ## Acknowledgments

-We are grateful to the [Microscopy Imaging Center](https://mic.unibe.ch/) of the University of Bern for infrastructural support.
+We are grateful to the [Microscopy Imaging Center](https://mic.unibe.ch/) of the University of Bern for their infrastructural support.
-We thank the `manubot` project [@doi:10.1371/journal.pcbi.1007128] for helping us write this manuscript collaboratively.
+We also thank the `manubot` project [@doi:10.1371/journal.pcbi.1007128] for facilitating collaborative writing of this manuscript.

 ## Supplementary Materials